-Hurricane Michael chases Floridians to higher ground
+Hurricane Michael gains strength as Floridians flee to higher ground

 Winds of that magnitude can inflict substantial damage to roofs and walls of even well-constructed homes, according to the National Weather Service.

+“If this trend continues overnight, people in the Florida Panhandle could wake up to having a Category 4 hurricane on their doorstep,” senior NHC hurricane specialist Stacy Stewart said during a live webcast.

+Hurricane-force winds extend about 40 miles from the center, with tropical storm-force winds reaching 185 miles, Graham said.

-The storm also is likely to dump prodigious amounts of rain over Florida, Alabama and Georgia as well as the Carolinas, which are still reeling from severe flooding last month in the aftermath of Hurricane Florence.
+The storm is likely also to dump prodigious amounts of rain over Florida, Alabama and Georgia as well as the Carolinas, which are still reeling from severe flooding in the aftermath of Hurricane Florence.
 Up to a foot of rainfall (30 cm) is forecast for some areas.

 “This is a storm that is going to be life-threatening in several ways,” said Bo Patterson, the mayor of Port St. Joe, Florida, whose small beachfront town lies directly in the storm’s projected path.